Chart Color Schemes

 Population growth drivers in North Rocks are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are used.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Looking ahead, lower quartile growth is anticipated nationally.
-Based on aggregated SA2-level projections, North Rocks' population is expected to grow by 265 persons by 2041, reflecting an increase of 2.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, lower quartile growth of national statistical areas is anticipated, with the suburb expected to expand by 257 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.3% in total over the 17 years.

 Frequently Asked Questions - Population